qaqc

 • rainfall_col – str.
 Column name for precip accumulated since last time step

 • wind – size of running window.
 If int, number of timesteps.
-If str, must be a valid Pandas frequency.
+If str, must be a valid format for pandas.to_timedelta().

 • nstd – number of standard deviations to add to running average.